-The late 1890s: It was only in the late 1890s and early 1900s that real electric vehicles gained popularity in the market.
+The late 1890s: Real electric vehicles gained popularity in the market only in the late 1890s and early 1900s.
 Back then compared to smelly pollutants emitting gas and steam-powered vehicles, electric cars were quieter and easier to drive.

 1901: It was here that Edison realized that electric vehicles were the future and decided to work on better and stronger batteries.

-1900-1912: With the turn of the century, electric vehicles gained popularity and formed a major presence in the market.
+1900-1912: With the turn of the century, electric vehicles gained popularity and became a major market presence.

 1920: As the Texas crude oil was discovered, gas filling stations boomed and with better roads, gasoline-driven vehicles gained popularity.